firebolt-db/godocs/docs/sql_reference/commands/metadata/show-cache.md

 ---
 # SHOW CACHE

-Returns the current SSD usage (`ssd_usage`) for the current engine. `SHOW CACHE` returns values at the engine level, not by each node.
+Returns the current SSD usage for the engine queried. `SHOW CACHE` returns values at the engine level, rather than by each node.

 ## Syntax